BITSS-OPA/opa-deworming/code/05_final_opa.md

 Gains in yearly earnings represent the treatment effect on welfare ($\alpha^{pooled}$), which implicitly takes into consideration the life cycle profile of wages, economywide growth, etc.

 [^8]: In another specification the authors assume that effects persist through the rest of an individual's working life.
-Here we select the specification that is most highlighted in the paper (most conservative specification).
-The authors also analyse the welfare effects over consumption, but given that they do not aggregate both outcomes in the welfare effect we only choose one and focus on earning for comparability with the approach 1).
+Here the report selects the specification that is most highlighted in the paper (most conservative specification).
+The authors also analyse the welfare effects over consumption, but given that they do not aggregate both outcomes in the welfare effect the report only chooses one and focus on earning for comparability with the approach 1).

 <details><summary>Show all the details</summary>